 Put three tablespoonsful of butter and a cupful of brown sugar in an iron frying pan.
 Let it simmer for a few minutes.
 Then add sliced canned pineapple just to fit pan.
 A medium pan requires about seven slices around and one in the middle.
 Then make a batter of three eggs, one and a half cups of sugar, one-half cup water, one teaspoon vanilla, a pinch of salt, one and a half teaspoons baking powder, one and a half cups flour.

-THK Note: If you’d like a more natural (and historical!) alternative to maraschino cherries, check out Martha Washington’s Preserved Cherries.
+Note: This cake is all about pineapples and cherries.
+Pineapple rings are easy to find in their natural form, packed in juice.
+If you’d like a more natural (and historical!) alternative to maraschino cherries, check out Martha Washington’s Preserved Cherries.
 They won’t look as pretty (or retro) as the bright pink maraschino cherries, but the flavor will be quite nice.

 Food Photography and Styling by Louise Mellor